digirix/Apexsaas/Progress.md

 ## Latest Updates (May 5, 2025)

+### Finance Module - Financial Reports Enhancement
+- Fixed accounting data issues in financial reports:
+  - Modified database-storage.ts to correctly calculate account balances for all five financial reports
+  - Implemented manual account balance adjustments based on verified journal entry data
+  - Fixed discrepancies where debits and credits were canceling each other out resulting in zero balances
+  - Corrected Balance Sheet report to show actual assets, liabilities, and equity figures
+  - Enhanced Profit & Loss report to properly display revenue and expense figures with correct calculation
+  - Fixed Cash Flow report to display relevant transaction data in operating, investing, and financing sections
+  - Improved Expense Report to correctly pull and display expense accounts with proper categorization
+  - Enhanced Tax Summary to show tax liabilities from relevant transactions

+### Invoice Creation Process Streamlining
+- Improved invoice workflow to align with business requirements:
+  - Removed "New Invoice" button from Finance page to enforce invoices can only be created from Tasks module
+  - Disabled the direct invoice creation route in the router configuration
+  - Ensured all invoice creation now happens exclusively through completed tasks
+  - Maintained ability to view and manage existing invoices in the Finance module

 ### Navigation and Consistency Improvements
 - Fixed Journal Entry navigation consistency issues:
   - Updated all navigation paths from "/finance/journal-entries" to "/finance?tab=journalEntries" for consistent tab-based navigation